Besan Bhari Mirch Recipe

 Pan covered again.

-Remove on a serving plate and serve hot.
+Step 12: Transfer to a serving plate and serve hot.

 Ready besan bhari mirch.

-Besan Bhari Mirch Recipe (Bharwa Mirch)
+Besan Bhari Mirch Recipe (Besan Bharwa Mirch)

 Besan Bhari Mirch (Bharwa Mirch) is a traditional Rajasthani style recipe where large chilies are stuffed with a spiced chickpea flour mixture and then pan-fried until softened and slightly crispy.